gavinlyonsrepo/LR_meter_arduino/README.md

 ![ScreenShot seq 1](https://github.com/gavinlyonsrepo/LR_meter_arduino/blob/master/documentation/images/eq1.png)

-So we could obtain the L value because we know the F frequency that we've just measured and we also know the values f the C capacitor because it's a component that we've selected.
+So we could obtain the L value because we know the F frequency that we've just measured and we also know the values of the capacitor because it's a component that we've selected.
 All we need is to obtain L from this equation.

 ![ScreenShot seq 2](https://github.com/gavinlyonsrepo/LR_meter_arduino/blob/master/documentation/images/eq2.png)

-The comparator will turn the sine wave into a square wave with a duty of 50%,  The microcontroller measures the signal , This measurement can then be doubled to get the period and the inverse of the period is the frequency.
+The comparator will turn the sine wave into a square wave with a duty of 50%(see fig 9 in datasheet),  The microcontroller measures the signal , This measurement can then be doubled to get the period and the inverse of the period is the frequency.
 Since the circuit is resonating, this frequency is the resonating frequency.

 We can now solve for the equation for inductance.